JoeysPouch/Joeys-Pouch/README.md

 # Joey's Pouch

 Hi all!
-I'm Joey, a 24 year old from Nottingham.
+I'm Joey, a 24 year old social data analyst currently working at Kaplan.
 I'm a huge fan of 'people data' - that's things like public opinion, social statistics and, in my career, student and employee data.
-Here you'll find a few of my personal projects to have a gander at.
+Here you'll find a few of my personal humble projects

 ## Projects